WonderlandEngine/wonderland-spatial-audio/README.md

 1. For VR audio: attach an `audio-listener` component to the `Player > Head` object.
    This controls position and orientation of the receiver.
 Updates occur each frame.

-2. For desktop audio: attach the `audio-listener` component to the `NonVrCamera`.
+2. For PC/mobile audio: attach the `audio-listener` component to the `NonVrCamera`.
    Only one listener component should be active at any given time.
 To achieve this, use the `vr-mode-active-switch` component.